-Broadway show standing ovation has worn out its welcome and it has lots its meaning.
-An 'Ovation Donation' may breath life back into the gesture and benefit charity
+The Broadway show standing ovation may have lost some of its meaning.
+An 'Ovation Donation' could breath life back into the gesture and benefit charity

 The Dilution of the Value of the Broadway Show Standing Ovation

-The idea is that anyone at a Broadway show who wants to give a standing ovation is still welcome to, but they are asked to put $5 into the Broadway Cares/Equity Fights AIDS bucket that will be held by theatre staff at every exit of the theatre.
-Much like tipping your Uber driver, audiences will become much more selective in their choice of standing ovations and subsequent donating.
-If the performance is wonderful then audiences will donate with gusto, otherwise audiences may stay seated but still clap appreciatively.
-Stage actors will get a sense of how much they are collecting at the buckets for the charity, that will give them an excellent feedback mechanism so they can see how well they performed.
+The idea is that anyone who visits a Broadway show and who wants to give a standing ovation is still welcome to, but they are asked to put $5 into the Broadway Cares/Equity Fights AIDS bucket that will be held by theatre staff at every exit of the theatre.
+Much like tipping your Uber driver, audiences will become much more selective in their choice of standing ovations and their subsequent donating.
+If the performance is wonderful then audiences will donate with gusto, otherwise audiences may stay seated at the end of the performance, but can still clap appreciatively.
+Stage actors will get reports on how much they are collecting at the buckets for charity, which will give them an excellent feedback mechanism so they can see just how well they performed that evening, from the eyes of the audience member.
 The residual effect of the Ovation Donation will be two-fold.
-First, it will mean that a deserving charity receives an income boost for the great work that they do and secondly, the act of the standing ovation at a Broadway show, can return to becoming something special again, where it actually means something.
+First, it will mean that a deserving charity receives an income boost for the great work that they do and secondly, the act of the standing ovation at a Broadway show, can return to becoming something special again, where it actually means something to both the audience and the actors.
 The net result will be that the Broadway Cares/Equity Fights AIDS will be happy and the actors will now get a true reading on their performance when audiences put their money where their clapping hands are.
-This is a wonderful opportunity for the theatre experience to regain some of things that make live theatre special and may have been lost.
+This is a wonderful opportunity for the theatre experience to regain some of things that make live theatre special and may have been lost along the way and all it takes is for one Broadway show to try out the idea.